aoirint/ansible_playground_20221107_nfs/plain_text/README.md

 vagrant up
 ```

-Initialize the VMs with the Ansible Playbook.
+Then, initialize the VMs with the Ansible Playbook.

 ```shell
 ansible-playbook -i inventory.yaml playbook.yaml